 Bringing an outcomes lens to infrastructure investments (for both man-made and natural systems) can attract additional private capital to advance outcomes, linking and quantifying social and environmental impact while helping governments pay only for projects that work.
 Areas with great potential for this kind of outcomes-based financing include but are not limited to:

 - Disaster recovery

 - Storm water management

-We offer our government partners assessment, design, and financial structuring services to scale needed infrastructure solutions.
+We offer our government partners assessment, design, and financial structuring services to scale needed built and natural infrastructure solutions for a range of environmental and ecological challenges.
 An example project might include analyzing the benefits of storm water runoff remediation, green space creation, and workforce development in a green infrastructure project or projecting the cost-savings, health benefits, and neighborhood development from financing home energy efficiency retrofits.

 NYSERDA Energy Efficient Retrofits Feasibility Study

 The New York State Energy Research and Development Authority (NYSERDA) is partnering with Social Finance to explore how Pay for Success financing can be leveraged to deploy energy efficient retrofits in low to medium income communities, and advance positive environmental and social outcomes.
 High energy costs create a burden for both households and government entities that subsidize costs for low-income households; by linking environmental and social outcomes–including energy utilization, green house gas emissions, job creation, and health outcomes–New York State can broaden and accelerate its energy efficiency impact via Pay for Success.